UppaJung/ross-public/readme.md

 **Not significantly.** Our scientific culture perpetuates systems that subvert the truth.
 Scientist's success and prestige is not judged by the meticulousness of our methods or our caution against overstating the implications of our findings, but on how significant we can make our findings appear, how many papers we can publish, and whether these appear in venues of the highest prestige.[^weis] We gather for exclusive meetings amongst our research-area elites, to decide how we will distribute prestige, and pat ourselves on the back for performing this "community service".
 We direct our time and effort is directed at explaining to a super-majority of researchers submitting results that their work does not meet "the bar" for the arbitrarily-chosen acceptance rate that we believe maintains our desired the aura of prestige.
 We put service to our employers, and industry organizations, and program committees over service to science.

-[^weis]: Being informed that the Workshop on Economics of Information Security would be a more prestigious venue for Computer Scientists to publish if it were renamed a "conference", he kept it a workshop.
+[^weis]: Ross didn't seem to care much about venue prestige.
+He refused to reposition the Workshop on Economics of Information Security as a conference even if it would have made it appear more prestigious on authors' CVs.

 We know these institutions pervert how we conduct and evaluate science to serve their interests, but we choose complicity rather than risk our degrees, jobs, promotions, and social status.
 Perpetuating this system may be the default choice, *but it is a choice*.
 It is a choice we make make unconsciously every time we dedicate a service hour to peer reviewing a work to determine if it's worthy of prestige, when we could instead be helping others conduct more meticulous research and communicate it to the public more clearly.